Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 {\HBTHERONS} assumes that structure forms hierarchically, i.e. that every present-day subhalo has been a central subhalo in the past.
+In practice, this means that particles belonging to a given halo become associated to its central subhalo in what is called a `source' subhalo (see \citealt{Han.2012}).
+The source subhalo is the set of particles that constitute a tentative subhalo within the simulation, whose existence needs confirming after a `cleaning' step to identify whether it is indeed a physical subhalo or just spurious noise.
+Our choice to determine when a subhalo is resolved is the same as the choice made by {\SUBFIND} and {\VELOCIRAPTOR}, which is to check whether the subhalo contains a minimum number of self-bound particles (\S\ref{unbinding_step}).
+However, alternative criteria used to deem a subhalo as physical exist, like requiring a minimum fraction of self-bound particles in a given 6D FoF subhalo in {\ROCKSTAR} or by discarding subhaloes whose concentrations are non-physical in {\tt Bloodhound} \citep{Kong.2025}.

-In practice, this means that particles belonging to a given halo become associated to its central subhalo.
-These memberships are subsequently used to identify the subhalo if it is accreted as a satellite later on.
-This approach circumvents the difficulties involved when trying to separate heavily overlapping subhaloes.
-Variations of this history-based approach have recently been used to augment other structure finding algorithms, e.g. {\tt Subfind-HBT}\footnote{Despite the similarity in the name, the implementation details differ from those in {\HBT}.
-This leads to differences that we discuss in Appendix \ref{Appendix:VersionsOfHBT}.} \citep{Springel.2021}, {\tt MORIA} \citep{Diemer.2024} and {\tt SYMFIND} \citep{Mansfield.2024}.
+The way in which the source subhalo is defined differs across subhalo finders, and it is closely related to the performance with which they are able to identify subhaloes.
+For example, the source subhalo in {\SUBFIND} corresponds to all particles enclosed within a density peak in configuration space, excluding additional density peaks within.
+In contrast, {\HBTHERONS} defines it based on the past evolution of subhaloes: the source subhalo of satellite subhaloes is built from the source subhalo when they were last a central, excluding its resolved substructure.
+This approach circumvents the difficulties involved when trying to separate heavily overlapping subhaloes in phase-space.
+Indeed, variations of this history-based approach have recently been used to augment other structure finding algorithms, e.g. {\tt Subfind-HBT}\footnote{Despite the similarity in the name, the implementation details differ from those in {\HBT}.
+This leads to differences that we discuss in Appendix \ref{Appendix:VersionsOfHBT}.} \citep{Springel.2021}, {\tt ROCKSTAR+MORIA} \citep{Diemer.2024}, {\tt ROCKSTAR+SYMFIND} \citep{Mansfield.2024} and {\tt ROCKSTAR+Bloodhound} \citep{Kong.2025}.